Correlation Matrix Method for Phonon Quasiparticles

 where $\hbar$ is the reduced Planck constant, $k$ is the Boltzmann constant, and $T$ is temperature.
-The calculated results are shown in Fig. \ref{Fig2}(c,d).
-At 500 K, low-frequency phonons were more excited, and the spectral functions of optical phonons are weak.
-In contrast, at 1000 K, high-frequency phonons were also excited, which gives the optical phonons strong intensity.
-The calculated spectrum agrees with the experimental results\cite{silicon2020}, except for the intensity of the highest optical phonon peak, which is significantly stronger in the experiment.
-This can be attributed to the optical phonon excitation triggered by neutral scattering.
+The calculated results are shown in { Fig. \ref{Fig2}~D and E}.
+At { 300 K, the phonon scattering functions are sharp and well-resolved, indicative of weak phonon interactions.
+Conversely, at 1000 K, the phonons have more chance to collision with each other, then the functions display significant dispersive broadening.
+The calculated results at 300 K show excellent agreement with inelastic neutron scattering measurements~\cite{Kim2018} in Fig. \ref{Fig2}~F. Both experimental and theoretical results reveal higher intensity for acoustic phonons below 5 THz and optical phonons around 15 THz, while exhibiting weaker intensity in the intermediate frequency region.}

 Let's continue to study a more complex material, the perovskite CaSiO$_3$ at high pressure.
-It has strong anharmonic effect of phonons\cite{PQA2014b,Renata2021,CaPv2024}, and is a main component of pyrolitic lower mantle\cite{mcdonough1995composition,valencia2017influence}.
+It has strong anharmonic effect of phonons~\cite{PQA2014b,Renata2021,CaPv2024}, and is a main component of pyrolitic lower mantle~\cite{mcdonough1995composition,valencia2017influence}.
 The harmonic phonon dispersions of cubic CaSiO$_3$ show imaginary frequencies at all pressures, therefore, it is unstable and can change to more stable phases such as tetragonal or orthorhombic structures.
-Experiments have shown that the cubic CaSiO$_3$ can be stabilized by high teperature and pressure\cite{KOMABAYASHI2007564,kurashina2004phase,ono2004phase}.
-Many researchers have studied its anharmonic phonons, and the study of this material is still active\cite{thomson2019seismic,CaPv2021,CaPv2022} in geoscience.
+Experiments have shown that the cubic CaSiO$_3$ can be stabilized by high teperature and pressure~\cite{KOMABAYASHI2007564,kurashina2004phase,ono2004phase}.
+Many researchers have studied its anharmonic phonons, and the study of this material is still active~\cite{thomson2019seismic,CaPv2021,CaPv2022} in geoscience.